Vyral/base-template/_posts/2018-07-12-should-you-use-the-equity-in-your-home-for-a-new-one.md

 {% include youtube.html %}

 Did you know that home values are at an all-time high?
-And that during this time, if you want, you can use the equity on your current home to purchase a new home?
+And that during this time, if you want, you can use the equity in your current home to purchase a new home?

 Recently I have seen some of my clients accessing their equity to move up and buy the home of their dreams.
 If you want to do this, **you should know that you have a finite amount of time to access that equity** while values remain high.